ATTENDEE INFO

 Backpacking pack — $50

-Book asap — gear cannot be guaranteed for late bookings.
+If renting from us, book by July 12th — gear can't be guaranteed for late bookings.

 -